The Imitation Game: Plot

-Turing discovers that Cairncross is a Soviet spy.
-When Turing confronts him, Cairncross argues that the Soviets are allies working for the same goals, and threatens to retaliate by disclosing Turing's sexuality.
-When the top MI6 agent Stewart Menzies appears to threaten Clarke, Turing reveals that Cairncross is a spy.
-Menzies reveals he knew this already and planted the messages Cairncross leaks to the Soviets for British benefit.
-Fearing for her safety, Turing tells Clarke to leave Bletchley Park, revealing that he is a homosexual.
-Clarke states she always suspected but insists they would have been happy together anyway.
-Turing then tells her he never cared for her, and only used her for her cryptography skills.
-Heartbroken, she decides to stay anyway, deeming this the single most important task she will undertake, and she now refuses to cow to what Turing or her parents want her to do, or think of her decisions.
-After the war, Menzies tells the cryptographers to destroy their work, because MI6 wants governments to think they had unbreakable code machines.
-He tells the team that they should never see one another again or share what they have done.
+Turning confronts Cairncross, who he has uncovered as a Soviet spy.
+Cairncross argues the Soviets are allies working for the same goals, and threatens to retaliate by disclosing Turing's sexuality.
+When MI6 agent Stewart Menzies appears to threaten Clarke, Turing shares his revelation about Cairncross.
+Menzies reveals in turn that he already knew, and is using Cairncross to leak misinformation to the Soviets for British benefit.
+Turing urges Clarke to leave Bletchley Park and admits his sexuality.
+She admits always being suspicious but insists they would have been happy together anyway.
+Fearing for her safety, Turing replies he never cared for her, and only used her for her cryptography skills.
+The heartbroken Clarke stays on, defying her parents and Turing.

-In 1952, Turing is convicted of gross indecency and, in lieu of a jail sentence, undergoes chemical castration so he can continue his work.
-Clarke visits him in his home and witnesses his physical and mental deterioration.
-She comforts him by saying that his work saved millions of lives.
+After the war, Menzies has the cryptographers destroy all traces of the project, as MI6 wants foreign governments to feel secure using their own code machines without fear of British interception.
+The team is instructed never to meet again or share what they have done.
+In 1952, Turing is convicted of gross indecency and undergoes chemical castration to be spared from prison so he can continue his work.
+Clarke visits him, witnesses his physical and mental deterioration, and tries to comfort him.

-The epilogue reveals that after a year of government-mandated hormonal therapy, Turing committed suicide on June 7, 1954.
-In 2013, Queen Elizabeth II granted Turing a posthumous Royal Pardon, honouring his work which would eventually go on to create the modern computer.
+The epilogue shows Turing died by suicide on June 7, 1954, after a year of government-mandated hormonal therapy.
+In 2013, Queen Elizabeth II granted him a posthumous Royal Pardon.
+Historians estimate that breaking Enigma shortened the war by over 2 years, saving over 14 million lives.
+Turing's work is now recognized as an essential step toward the development of modern computers.